-Our cash requirements vary depending upon factors such as our growth, capital expenditures, acquisitions of businesses or technologies and obligations under past restructuring programs.
-We believe that our existing cash, cash equivalents, marketable securities and funds generated from operations will be sufficient to meet the cash requirements of our stock repurchase program as well as our operating cash requirements for at least the next twelve months.
+Our cash requirements vary depending upon factors such as our growth, capital expenditures, acquisitions of businesses or technologies and obligations under restructuring programs.
+We believe that our existing cash, cash equivalents, marketable securities and funds generated from operations will be sufficient to meet our operating cash requirements for at least the next twelve months.
 In the event that we require additional financing, we believe that we will be able to obtain such financing; however, there can be no assurance that we would be successful in doing so or that we could do so on favorable terms.